- Youth Services

 This institution is an equal opportunity provider.

 By Resolution 2006-24, the Reno County Board of Commissioners adopted the Kansas State Department of Education's wellness policy, for implementation in the Bob Johnson Youth Shelter and the Reno County Juvenile Detention Center.
 The Facility's wellness policy is updated annually.
-If anyone wishes to obtain a copy of the Wellness Policy, or if they would like to participate in the update and review of the policy, they may contact Jeanne Kelly by phone at 620-694-2500 or by Email.
+If anyone wishes to obtain a copy of the Wellness Policy, or if they would like to participate in the update and review of the policy, they may email Jeanne Kelly or contact her by phone at 620-694-2500.